machurch/CookingTimeAnalysis/README.md

 ></iframe>
 As you can see from the plot, the observed mean is greater than all of the generated values leading to a p-value of 0.
 Since the p-value is 0, I reject the null hypothesis and conclude that whether a recipe is rated or not likely depends on the number of steps it takes.

+### Number of Minutes

+To see if the mean number of minutes it takes to prepare a recipe is significantly different when the rating is missing I came up with the following hypotheses:
+**Null Hypothesis:** The mean number of minutes a recipe takes is the same when the rating is missing vs. not missing.
+**Alternate Hypothesis:** The mean number of minutes a recipe takes is different when the rating is missing vs. not missing.
+Here is a histogram of the generated mean number of minutes compared to the true mean number of minutes when the rating is missing:
+<iframe
+  src="assets/mins_ratings.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>
+As you can see from the plot, the observed mean is above the average generated mean, but not significantly.
+The p-value that I generated is 0.109, since 0.109 is greater than 0.05, I fail to reject the null hypothesis and can't conclude that whether a recipe is rated or not depends on the number of minutes it takes.